MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/update-table-command.md

 ## Syntax

 > [!NOTE]
 > During the public preview of this command, there were two syntaxes:  simplified and expanded.
 We deprecated the simplified syntax and GA only the expanded syntax.
-We do not refer to simplified or expanded syntax but simply the update syntax.
+We do not refer to simplified or expanded syntax anymore but only the *update syntax*.

 [!INCLUDE [syntax-conventions-note](../../includes/syntax-conventions-note.md)]